-In Year 7, Humanities and Social Sciences consists of civics and citizenship, economics and business, geography and history.
+In Years 7 and 8, Humanities and Social Sciences consists of civics and citizenship, economics and business, geography and history.

 Students develop increasing independence in critical thinking and skill application, which includes questioning, researching, analysing, evaluating, communicating and reflecting.
 They apply these skills to investigate events, developments, issues, and phenomena, both historical and contemporary.

 Students continue to build on their understanding of the concepts of the Westminster system and democracy by examining the key features of Australia's democracy, and how it is shaped through the Australian Constitution and constitutional change.
 The concepts of justice, rights and responsibilities are further developed through a focus on Australia's legal system.